QC-Gaming1/g1-platform-testauto-interview/README.md

 #### TestCafe

 [TestCafe](https://testcafe.io/documentation/402634/guides) is a Node package that acts as a proxy.
-It encapsulates the web page you want to interract with.
+It encapsulates the web page you want to interact with.
 It sends events to the actual front (the website) in a way that is virtually indistinguishable from a real user.

 Scripts use the
 [TestController](https://testcafe.io/documentation/402833/guides/basic-guides/interact-with-the-page)
-object provided by TestCafe to interract with the page.
+object provided by TestCafe to interact with the page.

 It also provides a [Selector](https://testcafe.io/documentation/402829/guides/basic-guides/select-page-elements)